armory/docs/content/en/plugins/github-api/_index.md

 Use a Kustomize patch to install the plugin.

 1. Create a GitHub App and install it in your repo.
+1. Configure the plugin with your GitHub repo(s) and/or organization(s).
 1. Install the plugin using the Spinnaker Operator.

 [Instructions]({{< ref "plugins/github-api/install/spinnaker-operator" >}})